annisadwiarum/learn-js/README.md

 boolean : true / false
-null : explicity set a variable with no value undifined : for variable that have not yet been defined - cause we are not give a value here. object : complex data structures - arrays, dates, literals, etc. symbol : used with object
+null : explicity set a variable with no value undifined : for variable that have not yet been defined - cause we are not give a value here. object : complex data structures - arrays, object literals, function, dates etc. symbol : used with object